Best Free Password Manager: Top 5 Free Providers

 Avira didn't excel in our EXPERTE.com assessment, but its free version is a solid choice.

-Automatic cross-device synchronization
+Automatic cross-device syncs

 No security center